Quantum capacities of transducers: Results

 where $q_{1(2),\bar{n},L(U)}$ is the discrete-time one(two)-way thermal-loss capacity lower(upper) bound (see Methods).

 The continuous-time quantum capacities of maximally flat transducers with different mean thermal photon numbers are shown in Fig.~\ref{fig:Thermal}.
-One can see that the quantum capacities of maximally flat transducers are less susceptible to thermal loss at large $N$, and the difference between the upper and lower bounds also vanishes at large $N$ (see Methods for analytical expansions).
+One can see that the quantum capacities of maximally flat transducers are less susceptible to thermal loss at large $N$, and the difference between the upper bound, lower bound, and $Q^{\rm max}$ also vanishes at large $N$ (see Methods for analytical expansions).
+Based on the above property and numerical evidence (see Methods), it is highly likely that maximally flat transducers are still optimal under the effect of thermal loss.